 There is no minimum holding period for shares of our common stock and stockholders can request that we repurchase their shares at any time.
 However, subject to limited exceptions, shares that have not been outstanding for at least one year will be repurchased at 95% of the transaction price.
-The one-year holding period is measured as of the subscription closing date immediately following the prospective repurchase date.
+The one-year holding period is measured as of first calendar day immediately following the prospective repurchase date.
 Additionally, stockholders who have received shares of our common stock in exchange for their Operating Partnership units may include the period of time such stockholder held such Operating Partnership units for purposes of calculating the holding period for such shares of our common stock.
 This Early Repurchase Deduction will also generally apply to minimum account repurchases.
 The Early Repurchase Deduction will not apply to shares acquired through our distribution reinvestment plan.

 The Early Repurchase Deduction will inure indirectly to the benefit of our remaining stockholders and is intended to offset the trading costs, market impact and other costs associated with short-term trading in our common stock.
-We may, from time to time, waive the Early Repurchase Deduction in the following circumstances:
+We may, from time to time, waive the Early Repurchase Deduction in the following circumstances (subject to the conditions described below):

-- repurchases resulting from death or qualifying disability; or - in the event that a stockholder's shares are repurchased because the stockholder has failed to maintain the \$500 minimum account balance.
+- · repurchases resulting from death, qualifying disability or divorce; or - in the event that a stockholder's shares are repurchased because the stockholder has failed to maintain the \$500 minimum account balance.

-As set forth above, we may waive the Early Repurchase Deduction in respect of repurchase of shares resulting from the death of a stockholder who is a natural person, subject to the conditions and limitations described above, including shares held by such stockholder as a beneficiary of a trust or an IRA or other retirement or profit-sharing plan, after receiving written notice from the estate of the stockholder, the recipient of the shares through bequest or inheritance, or, in the case of a trust, the trustee of such trust, who shall have the sole ability to request repurchase on behalf of the trust.
-We must receive the written repurchase request within 12 months after the death of the stockholder in order for the requesting party to rely on any of the special treatment described above that may be afforded in the event of the death of a stockholder.
-Such a written request must be accompanied by a certified copy of the official death certificate of the stockholder.
-If spouses are joint registered holders of shares, the request to have the shares repurchased may be made if either of the registered holders dies.
-If the stockholder is not a natural person, such as certain trusts or a partnership, corporation or other similar entity, the right of repurchase upon death does not apply.
+As set forth above, we may waive the Early Repurchase Deduction in respect of repurchase of shares resulting from the death, qualifying disability (as such term is defined in Section 72(m)(7) of the Code) or divorce of a stockholder who is a natural person, including shares held by such stockholder through a trust or an IRA or other retirement or profit-sharing plan, after (i) in the case of death, receiving written notice from the estate of the stockholder, the recipient of the shares through bequest or inheritance, or, in the case of a trust, the trustee of such trust, who shall have the sole ability to request repurchase on behalf of the trust, (ii) in the case of qualified disability, receiving written notice from such stockholder, provided that the condition causing the qualifying disability was not pre-existing on the date that the stockholder became a stockholder or (iii) in the case of divorce, receiving written notice from the stockholder of the shares (through the repurchase of the shares by us and the subsequent purchase by the stockholder) to a different account held by the stockholder (including trust or an individual retirement account or other retirement or profit-sharing plan).
+We must receive the written requesting party to rely on any of the special treatment described above that may be afforded in the event of the death, disability or divorce of a stockholder.
+In the case of death, such a written request to have the shares, the request to have the stockholder is disability.
+If the stockholder is not a natural person, such as certain trusts or a partnership, corporation or other similar entity, the right to waiver of the Early Repurchase Deduction upon death, disability or divorce does not apply.